You want out of your cable contract.

 On the downside, many users reported that these streams aren’t high quality, and the site has a reputation for difficult navigation and a less-than-friendly community.

 Enjoy music videos?
 If so, there’s perhaps no better place to visit than Vevo (their library is limited to content from Universal Music Group and Sony Music Entertainment).

 In fact, it’s the only dedicated music video streaming service in existence.

-On one hand, some users report clunky navigation and a hip-hop-centric library, although they provide the opportunity to follow different documentary series, watch a live video stream, and learn about up-and-coming artists.
+On the one hand, some users report clunky navigation and a hip-hop-centric library, although many liked that the service provides the opportunity to follow different documentary series, watch a live video stream, and learn about up-and-coming artists.

 With more than a billion users, hundreds of millions of hours of video, and availability in 88+ countries, YouTube is undeniably the leader in user-generated streaming videos.
 Here, you kind find just about anything you’d like.

 However, because of nature of YouTube’s content, there can be huge discrepancies in quality, as well as appropriateness, so it might not be an ideal place for young children—at least not without adult supervision.

 Alright, now that we’ve covered some of the largest (and not so large) streaming services around, how can you make sense of it all and find the content you want to watch?

 How Can You Find Streaming Content That Interests You?

 As a cable customer, after pressing just a few buttons on a remote, you had access to in-depth menus that could tell you when different programs were set to air and provide detailed descriptions of each episode.